andotalao24/andotalao24.github.io/_pages/about.md

 **_Jiachen Zhao_**, Wenlong Zhao\*,  Andrew Drozdov\*, Benjamin Rozonoyer, Md Arafat Sultan, Jay-Yoon Lee, Mohit Iyyer, Andrew McCallum\
 preprint.
 [[pdf](https://arxiv.org/pdf/2311.08640.pdf)]
-`[TL;DR]` *we study a challenging scenario where labeled data are too few to finetune a model and few-shot prompted LLMs also have suboptimal performance.
+`[TL;DR]` *We study a challenging scenario where labeled data are too few to finetune a model and few-shot prompted LLMs also have suboptimal performance.
 We find that a student model that has memorized sufficient teacher labels during knowledge distillation can outperform the teacher model on held-out data by correcting teacher's mistakes instead of repeating them.
 We then propose Multistage Collaborative Knowledge Distillation (MCKD).
 On challenging biomedical parsing, 3-stage MCKD with 50 labeled examples matches the performance of supervised finetuning with 500 examples and outperforms the prompted LLM and vanilla KD by 7.5% and 3.7% parsing F1, respectively.*

 - **SELF-EXPLAIN: Teaching Large Language Models to Reason Complex Questions by Themselves**